ArifPeycal/arifpeycal.github.io/_posts/2025-11-25-portswiggerlab.md

 <img width="1405" height="738" alt="image" src="https://github.com/user-attachments/assets/20bdc7c9-bd2a-4a36-83aa-8a5e282f0016" />

-### Lab 05: SQL injection attack, listing the database contents on non-Oracle databases
+### Lab 05: Listing the database contents on non-Oracle databases

 > The application has a login function, and the database contains a table that holds usernames and passwords.
 You need to determine the name of this table and the columns it
 > contains, then retrieve the contents of the table to obtain the username and password of all users.